aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - an array of services running in parallel on a server in different threads;
 - a simple monolithic program running in a single thread.

-This decision is one of the **options** that a good architect leaves **open**.
+This decision is one of the options that a good architect leaves open.
 For example, it is hard to upgrade a monolith to a multiple processes, threads or services should the need arise.

+#### DEVELOPMENT

+Architecture plays a significant role in supporting the dev environment.

+Conway's law:

+> Any organization that designs a system will produce a design whose structure is the copy of the organization's communication structure.

+A system that must be developed by many teams with different concerns must have an architecture that facilitates independent actions by those teams, so that the teams do not interfere with each other during development.
+This is accomplished by properly partitioning the system into well-isolated, independently developable components.
+Those components can be allocated to teams that can work independently of each other.